keni2006/Sphere-51x/docs/third_party.md

   Windows MSI and Ubuntu tarball, extracts them into `third_party/` and keeps the directories out of Git via `.gitignore`.
 Run it whenever you need to refresh the vendor drop.
 PowerShell 5+, `msiexec` and the `tar` utility available on modern Windows installations are required.
+If you prefer to keep a copy of the headers and libraries under version control, drop them into `MariaDBConnector/`; the Visual Studio project now looks there in addition to `third_party/`.
 * **MySQL Connector/C 6.1.11** (GPLv2 + FOSS License Exception) remains checked
   in under `third_party/mysql-connector-c-6.1.11-win32` for projects that still rely on the older headers/import libraries.